dib-lab/khmer/doc/dev/development.rst

 ----

-All code in scripts/ must have automated tests; see tests/test_scripts.py.
+All code in `scripts/` must have automated tests; see `tests/test_scripts.py`.
-Otherwise it belongs in sandbox/.
+Otherwise it belongs in `sandbox/`.

 When files are overwritten, they should only be opened to be overwritten after the input files have been shown to exist.
-That prevents stupid command like mistakes from trashing important files.
+That prevents stupid command line mistakes from trashing important files.

-It would be nice to allow piping from one command to another where possible.
-But this seems complicated.

-CTB: should we squash output files (overwrite them if they exist), or not?
-So far, leaning towards 'not', as that way no one is surprised and loses their data.

 A general error should be signaled by exit code `1` and success by `0`.
 Linux supports exit codes from `0` to `255` where the value `1` means a general